dsdanielpark/Gemini-API/documents/README_OPENROUTER.md

 OpenRouter offers free access to various open-source Large Language Models (LLMs), allowing you to explore and experiment with these powerful models without incurring any charges.

+> [!IMPORTANT]
+> The free models may be temporary and subject to change based on policies.
+Please refer to the following page to check the available free models: [Open Router Models](https://openrouter.ai/docs#models)

 <br>